flash62au/WiTcontroller/README.md

   Sumner Patterson is developing an app to help find the appropriate pot values for the ``THROTTLE_POT_NOTCH_VALUES``.

+---

-### instructions for optional use of a voltage divider to show the battery charge level
+### Instructions for optional use of a voltage divider to show the battery charge level

 TBA